jmoyse/julianmoyse.com-portfolio/README.md

 ![Screenshot](https://raw.githubusercontent.com/jmoyse/julianmoyse.com-portfolio/master/src/screenshots/portfolio.png)

 # Portfolio

 ## About
 This is the source of my personal portfolio.
-You can see the website in action at [(https://www.julianmoyse.com)]https://www.julianmoyse.com.
-The website is designed to a personal showcase of the some applications that I have created over the years.
+You can see the website in action at [https://www.julianmoyse.com](https://www.julianmoyse.com).
+The website is designed to be a personal showcase of the some applications that I have created over the years.
 The individual components of the website are modular and designed to be reusable for this and other projects in the future.

 Uses the following technologies:
 * React